tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/数据管理/生命周期管理/生命周期基本说明_intl.md

 #### One-way transition

 Objects can only be transitioned in one-way, i.e., from STANDARD storage to STANDARD_IA storage and then to ARCHIVE storage, or from STANDARD storage to ARCHIVE storage.
 Reverse transition is not allowed.
-To transition objects from cold storage to hot storage, you need to call [PUT Object - Copy](https://cloud.tencent.com/document/product/436/10881) (for non-ARCHIVE class) or [POST Object restore ](https://cloud.tencent.com/document/product/436/12633) (for ARCHIVE class).
+To transition objects from cold storage to hot storage, you need to call [PUT Object - Copy](https://intl.cloud.tencent.com/document/product/436/10881) (for non-ARCHIVE class) or [POST Object restore ](https://intl.cloud.tencent.com/document/product/436/12633) (for ARCHIVE class).

 #### Eventual consistency

 If multiple conflicting rules (excluding deletion after expiration) are configured for the same set of objects, these rules will be performed in chronological order.
 The objects will be tiered down to the coldest storage according to the rules.
->!Tencent Cloud COS recommend you not configure conflicting lifecycle rules for the same set of objects, because this may result in different cost performance.
+>Tencent Cloud COS recommend you not configure conflicting lifecycle rules for the same set of objects, because this may result in different cost performance.

 ### Deletion after expiration